kwesthaus/ez-sniff/README.md

 ## Setup
-This program is currently provided for Linux systems and has been tested on Manjaro with the 4.19 kernel and GNURadio 3.7.13.4.
+This program has been tested on Manjaro Linux with the 4.19 kernel and GNURadio 3.7.13.4.

 The below image shows an Osmo-FL2k and the antenna of an RTL-SDR attached to a laptop near an E-ZPass transponder.